MajesticGoodness/subbyWubby/report/Report.md

 * 'reyain' is probably 'remain', so maybe y --> m is a valid mapping.
 Noted.
 * 'intavt' is probably 'intact', so let's note v --> c.
 * 'sedx'? this passage looks like it's talking about spirituality, so I wouldn't be surprised if that were 'self'.
 Let's note d --> l.
-* 'i shahh try to' looks like it's trying to say 'i shall try to'. let's note h --> l. (we're going to have to use our trick from 3.8 to apply it)
+* 'i shahh try to' looks like it's trying to say 'i shall try to'. let's note h --> l. (we're going to have to use our trick from Section 3.8 to apply it)

-Let's apply these guesses and see if we can glean anything more.
+Let's try these mappings and see if they bear any fruit.

 >lecanse the sractice of the lasic moeements of kata is the focns anl mastert of sehf is the essence of